 About the test

-This section of the IELTS examination has been designed to test the reading abilities of the candidate and consists of 40 questions.
+This section of the IELTS exam has been designed to test the reading abilities of the candidate and consists of 40 questions.
 The total duration of this segment is 60 minutes and the candidate would be asked to read a variety of passages and answer questions accordingly.
 This particular section is ideal for testing higher education aspirants or for professionals seeking work abroad.

 The Reading Section would have three long paragraphs which can be either descriptive, factual or analytical.
-These paragraphs are basically excerpts taken from newspapers, research works, journals, books, or even magazine.
+These paragraphs are basically excerpts taken from newspapers, research works, journals, books, or even magazines.
 The candidate would be asked to answer questions after having read the passages.

 About the test